jmg/crawley/doc/source/example.rst

 Then, inside the pypi_packages there will a settings.py file and another directory containing a crawlers.py file and a models.py file.

-Let start defining the models.py wich is very simple in this case.
+Lets start defining the models.py wich is very simple in this case.

 Models
 ===========